benjaminingreens/org/README.md

 Org has two main functionalities, both of which can be used on the command line: `create` and `view`.
 These  are outlined below.

-## `org create {item}`
+## `org create`

-`org create {item}` is the simplest way to create note, todo, or event files in your workspace.
+`org create` is the simplest way to create note, todo, or event files in your workspace.
 It is generally safer than creating the file manually, as `org create` will take care of file format for you (though you can still create files manually.
 Org will check and validate every file in your workspace).

 All Org files are markdown text files (`.md`) with YAML front-matter for metadata.
 Each file-type (note, todo, or event) has its own YAML format.